joshgerdes/jekyll-uno/_drafts/create-azure-bastion-with-shareable-link-support-with-powershell.md

             Invoke-RestMethod @Params
           }

- 2. Open a Terminal or PowerShell prompt, navigate to the folder containing the script
+ 2. Open a Terminal or PowerShell prompt, and navigate to the folder containing the script.
- 3. Dot source the script so that you can run it from the session: . .\\New-AzBastionSharedLinkEnabled.ps1
+ 3. Dot source the script so that you can run it from the session: **. .\\New-AzBastionSharedLinkEnabled.ps1**
  4. ![. .\\New-AzBastionSharedLinkEnabled.ps1](/uploads/windowsterminal_new-azbastionsharedlinkenabled.png ". .\New-AzBastionSharedLinkEnabled.ps1")
  5. Once it's imported - we can now run it; make sure you replace your parameters that match your environment: